mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     -   If the referent is reachable, then
         -   forward the referent field.
     -   If the referent is unreachable, choose between one of the following:
-        -   Retain the referent and update the referent field.
+        -   Resurrect the referent and update the referent field.
         -   Clear the referent field, remove the `SoftReference` from the list of soft references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
-    -   (This step may expand the transitive closure if any referents are retained.)
+    -   (This step may expand the transitive closure if any referents are resurrected.)
 2. Visit all `WeakReference`.
     -   If the referent is reachable, then
         -   forward the referent field.